-Each student will also have the opportunity to work closely with a senior mentor.
-Leading members of the Beijing business, academic and government communities will help advance students’ professional goals and support personal growth.
+Each student will have the opportunity to work closely with a senior mentor.
+Leading members of the Beijing business, academic, government, and NGO communities will help advance students’ understanding of Chinese society, culture, and career paths, and support personal growth.

 A view from Shanghai's World Financial Center in the district of Pudong